vkuchinov/dataVisualization/NeuralNetworks/README.md

 The only interaction which could be done at this stage is a player along with some minor actions.

-[![IMAGE ALT TEXT](http://img.youtube.com/vi/yKCi5DJwF4k/0.jpg)](http://www.youtube.com/watch?v=yKCi5DJwF4k "Demo")
+[![IMAGE ALT TEXT](http://img.youtube.com/vi/yKCi5DJwF4k/0.jpg)](http://www.youtube.com/watch?v=yKCi5DJwF4k "Demo") click on top of this screenshot to see video ⇪

 # The Mockup JSON data